 It’s time for the next step in the paper clutter challenge.
 If you missed step 1 and the introduction, read about the paper clutter challenge here.

-I also want to encourage you to celebrate your accomplishments, so once you’ve finished a step, come to the Facebook group and let us know how it went.
-Or take a photo and post on Instagram with hashtag #paperchallenge.
+I also want to encourage you to celebrate your accomplishments, so once you’ve finished a step, take a photo and post on Instagram with hashtag #paperchallenge.

 I’ve invited Natalie Gallagher to show you how to organize kid’s school papers & memorabilia.
 I know that organizing kid’s paperwork is a challenge for a lot of you, and so I definitely wanted to tackle that topic in this paper clutter series.
 Since my baby girl is only 17 months old, I don’t have personal experience with organize kid’s papers, so I was so excited that Natalie agreed to share her wisdom with you.